tpegolotti/SPHGen/README.md

 ## Generation

 There are a few options:
-  - `make main` creates a binary that benchmarks and tests one specific prime version
+  - `make main` creates a binary that benchmarks and tests one specific prime version.
-  - `make test` creates a binary that tests one specific prime
+  - `make test` creates a binary that tests one specific prime and runs verification and tests.
-  - `make plot` benchmarks for various prime fields
+  - `make plot` runs a benchmarks for prime fields between 100 and 400 bits of precision.

 Makefile options:
   - `PI`: sets up the power of 2 for the prime